Table of Contents

 There’s this serene cafe that is mostly empty for you to enjoy sightseeing & relaxing.
 There are many other hiking trails as well if you want to explore more.
 All in all, a great place to unwind and take in the natural beauty of Pai.
 Have a fun-filled trip without breaking a sweat.

-Pai’s Walking Street is closed to traffic from 6 pm until late at night, so it’s the perfect place to stroll around, people watch, and do some window shopping.
+Pai’s Walking Street is closed to traffic from 6 pm until late at night, making it the perfect place to stroll around, people watch, and do some window shopping.
 There are all sorts of shops on Pai’s Walking Street, selling everything from souvenirs to clothes to handmade jewelry.
-And of course, there are plenty of food vendors, so you can snag a bite to eat while you’re strolling.
+And of course, there are plenty of food vendors, so you can grab a bite to eat while you’re strolling.

 If you’re looking for a place to let loose and have some fun, Pai’s Famous Walking Street is the place to be.

 Visiting the Big Buddha

 Perched atop the lush green hills in Pai, Thailand, the majestic Big Buddha, also known as Wat Phra That Mae Yen, stands tall, visible from almost every corner of the village.
 To reach the summit, one must ascend 353 white steps, a climb that proves worthwhile once you behold the grand Buddha statue and the breathtaking vistas it offers.

 The panoramic view encompasses the charming village, serene rice paddies, and verdant mountains.
 At sunset, witnessing the sun dip behind the mountains from this vantage point is a profoundly tranquil and humbling experience.
 This sacred site holds significant spiritual importance, attracting locals who come here to meditate.